We eat and say a prayer for food but do we pray about how we eat and move?

 We are changed BY prayer and IN prayer.

-1. DEDICATE TIME TO PRAY ABOUT FOOD & FITNESS EACH DAY
+1. DEDICATE TIME FOR PRAYER FOR FOOD & FITNESS EACH DAY

 If you want freedom, pray like it!
 It is so easy to feel like we are “praying” about something when really we only mention it in passing.